Registration under the Food Act 1984 (Vic)

 - Following up on food recalls to ensure affected products have been removed from sale to the public

-Streatrader was created to assist business owners and community groups to have a central registration and simplify the application process when trading in any Victorian municipality.
-Streatrader is used by
+- business owners and community groups to have a central registration for mobile and temporary food premises (mobile food) and simplify the application process when trading in any Victorian municipality.

 - Temporary food business.
 This includes community groups or businesses that conduct the activity within stalls, tents or other temporary structures at markets, festivals, fetes and other short-term events

 - Mobile food businesses.
 A vehicle that moves site to site, selling food.
 Such as mobile vans and carts.